Tlf/tlf/README.md

 * See homepage at https://Tlf.github.io for more information
 * There is a mailing list at tlf-devel@nongnu.org (see http://lists.nongnu.org/mailman/listinfo/tlf-devel)
-* If you want to contribute clone the repo, make changes and send us a patch or pull request.
+* If you want to contribute, clone the repo, make changes and send us a patch or pull request.